Tutorial

 import 'package:gradient_app_bar/gradient_app_bar.dart';

-Finally, we can replace our AppBar
+Finally, you can replace the AppBar

 with the GradientAppBar